svrooij/ipcam2mqtt/README.md

 ## Installation

 Using ipcam2mqtt is really easy, but it requires at least [Node.js](https://nodejs.org/) v6 or higher.
-(This app is tested against v6 and v8).
+(This app is tested against the latest version and the last lts version).

 `sudo npm install -g ipcam2mqtt`